johangithub/AFMAN11-217v1/chp6.md

 #### 6.8.{#6_8} Instrument Approaches to Uncontrolled Airports.

-6.8.1.
-Instrument approaches to uncontrolled airports are authorized for USAF aircrews unless otherwise restricted by MAJCOM.
-For VFR procedures at uncontrolled airports, see AFMAN 11-217 Volume 2, Visual Flight Procedures.
+6.8.1. <strong><em>Instrument approaches to uncontrolled airports are authorized for USAF aircrews unless otherwise restricted by MAJCOM.</em></strong> For VFR procedures at uncontrolled airports, see AFMAN 11-217 Volume 2, Visual Flight Procedures.

 6.8.2.
 All operations at uncontrolled airports require additional vigilance on the part of the aircrew.
 Conducting instrument approaches at uncontrolled airports are especially challenging as the ground track of the instrument approach may not coincide with the ground tracks of the VFR traffic pattern, the instrument approach may not terminate at the active runway, altitudes may not coincide with the prevailing traffic patterns, and not all VFR pilots are familiar with the instrument approach procedures at the airport.
 Aircrews must thoroughly brief reporting procedures and crew coordination procedures prior to accomplishing an instrument approach at an uncontrolled airport.